YoshiFrancis/Card-Game/README.md

 ### Overview of interface design:
-IServer:				Listens for requests and handles them.
+- IServer:					Listens for requests and handles them.
 Responsible for creating games, ending games, and adding players to games
-IClient:				The layer between clients and their players.
+- IClient:					The layer between clients and their players.
 The client represents the soul of the player.
-IGame:					The game interface.
+- IGame						The game interface.
 Will create game on new thread when constructed.
 Will send messages to server to send out to clients.
-Will also receive messages from server
-						via its game id
+Will also receive messages from server via its game id
-IPlayer:				The player class.
+- IPlayer:					The player class.
 Connected to a IClient class to receive inptus from the client.
-Will run locally on the server and will be responsible for playing and drawing
+Will run locally on the server and will be responsible for playing and drawing cards.
-						cards.
 Will receive all commands from user.
-IPlayerContainer:		Player container class.
+- IPlayerContainer:			Player container class.
 Will hold all of the players.
-IDeck:					The deck interface.
+- IDeck:					The deck interface.
 Will abstract for all the different kinds of decks to make implementing new card games easier.
 Examples of games: Uno, Crazy Eight, Solitaire, etc.
 							Will be responsible for creating deck, randomizing deck, and drawing new cards
-IHand:					The hand of the player interface.
+- IHand:					The hand of the player interface.
 Will hold all the cards a player currently has.
-ICard:					Card interface.
+- ICard:					Card interface.
 Will interfacee for all the different kinds of cards.

 ### NEW IMPLEMENTATION OF SERVER/CLIENT PIPELINE (April 21, 2024)